What is driving digital disruption?

 More significantly, in the digital age, the basics of leadership do not need to be overhauled.
 Critically, traits of leadership, such as not over-complicating the decision-making process or taking shortcuts, are still applicable.

 The challenge is, however, to empower sub-teams, making them leaders in their own right.
 In terms of digital technology, this means successfully implementing “human and machine” hybridity.
-Traditional top-down decision-making process has to evolve with horizontal alternatives that allow for a certain degree of autonomy that rewards risk-taking, regardless of its outcome.
+The traditional top-down decision-making process has to evolve with horizontal alternatives that allow for a certain degree of autonomy that rewards risk-taking, regardless of its outcome.

 In sum, leadership in the digital age requires new approaches.
 More importantly, this does not mean we are “back to square one” because the basics of leadership are more relevant than ever.
 On the other hand, an MIT Sloan Management Review study indicates that 68% of global executives require new leaders to succeed in the digital age.
 In light of this, there is clear progress to be made.
 Nonetheless, leadership agendas will be determined on their ability to ‘win’ the future.